Consumer and industry interest in biometric payment cards is building.

 What are the current challenges associated with biometric payment cards?

-And as deployments have been relatively limited, performance and security requirements for biometric payment cards have evolved organically across the different payment systems, leading to variations that increase the cost and complexity of developing, testing and deploying solutions.
+However, performance and security requirements for biometric payment cards have evolved organically across the different payment systems, leading to variations that increase the cost and complexity of developing, testing and deploying solutions.

 Why is EMVCo best-placed to develop requirements and testing for biometric payment cards?